Education

 - assisted Professor Taneisha N. Means in the Political Science Department and Africana Studies Program with research on judicial politics, judicial behavior in U.S. superior courts, race, and the criminal justice system

 Robert T.F.
-Downes. (accepted for Fall 2025 print Issue).
+Downes. (forthcoming).
 “Green Anarchy & Red Praxis: An Anarcho-Indigenous Dialogue towards a Democracy of Species.”
-Anarchist Studies
+Anarchist Studies 33, no. 2

 Robert T.F.
 Downes.
 (2024).
 “Natural Dialectics: Māori & Sioux Ecosophy Encounters the Rule of Law.”
 The Journal of International Relations, Peace Studies, and Development: Vol. 9: Iss.
 1, Article 2.